pat676/PI-Universal-Remote/README.md

 Current status:

-- The project works but excpect a lot of bugs.
+- The project works but expect a lot of bugs.
 A lot of features are still under development

 Setup: